Our Products Are Oeko-Tex Certified: What That Means

-All of our Bedding and Bath products exceed both Oeko-Tex certification and REACH protocol requirements.
-The 100% long-staple Egyptian and Turkish cotton fibers we use are spun into Bedding and Towels by family-owned factories in Europe.
+All of our bedding, bath and tabletop products exceed both Oeko-Tex certification and REACH protocol requirements.
+The 100% long-staple Egyptian and Turkish cotton fibers we use are spun into bedding and towels by family-owned factories in Europe.
 Theirs is a tradition rooted in the methods and crafts of generations past.

 Quality and nature are both of paramount importance.
 Surrounded by crisp sunlight and fresh air – natural characteristics of the region – our artisans comb the smooth woven cotton with great precision to remove all impurities and dye the fabric naturally.

 Parachute products arrive at your doorstep packaged in a reusable pouch made from the same fine fabric or a beautiful laundry bag, delivering a finished product that always considers how we can care for you and our environment at the same time.
 As soon as you slip into your new bedding or wrap yourself in your new towel, you’ll feel the difference.